fransvanderlek/opcuaproxy/ReadMe.txt

 === How to run

-run the appropriate docker container
+run the appropriate docker compose file